ytaki0801/mcelisp.json/README.md

 ## mcelisp-json-pp.scm

-`mcelisp-json-pp.scm` is generated from `"mcelisp"` of `mcelisp.json` by using JSON-to-S generator and slib's pretty-print.
+`mcelisp-json-pp.scm` is generated from `"mcelisp"` of `mcelisp.json` by using SRFI-180's `json-read` and slib's pretty-print.
 It can be executed on a Scheme interpreter as a Meta-Circular Evaluator.
 See `mcelisp-json-to-S-pp-Gauche.scm` for details of generating.

+## S-to-JSON-Gauche.scm

+`S-to-JSON-Gauche.scm` is a simple S-to-JSON generator by using SRFI-180's `json-write` of [Gauche](http://practical-scheme.net/gauche/).

+## mcelisp-json.c

+`mcelisp-json.c` is a reference implementation of `mcelisp.json` in C with JSON parser/serializer ["parson"](https://github.com/kgabis/parson/).
+You need the files `parson.c` and `parson.h` in the repository to compile and run.

 ## Licence